 You might give those examples - inspired by the novel: if a child is misbehaving his or her parents can rewind him or her to start over with a new version of him/her.
 When people die, their bodies are sent to the sky in an explosion that creates shooting stars.
-Finally, that the lives of people are all programmed in advance.
+Finally that the lives of people are all programmed in advance.

-Read the summary of the play with your child.
+Read the summary of the play.

-Ask him or her to activate his imagination and invite him to build, in his head, the world in which the story is taking place, including the characters, the atmosphere, the music, etc.
+Ask the students to activate their imagination and invite them to build, in their head, the world in which the story is taking place, including the characters, the atmosphere, the music, etc.